Megan Hilty: Personal life

 Hilty was in a relationship with actor Steve Kazee from 2005 until 2012.
 On November 2, 2013, Hilty married actor Brian Gallagher in Las Vegas, Nevada.
 In March 2014, she announced that she was expecting their first child.
-Hilty gave birth to a girl, Viola Philomena Gallagher, on September 18, 2014.
+Hilty gave birth to a daughter, Viola Philomena Gallagher, on September 18, 2014.
 On September 24, 2016, she announced that she was pregnant with her second child.
 Their son, Ronan Laine Gallagher, was born on March 13, 2017.

 On September 4, 2022, Hilty's sister Lauren, brother-in-law Ross Mickel, and nephew Remy were killed in a floatplane crash into Puget Sound off the coast of Whidbey Island.
 Lauren Hilty-Mickel was eight months pregnant at the time of her death.